Last Updated on March 15, 2023

 How Much Does a Goldendoodle Cost from a Breeder?

-Some of the things that will influence the cost of your dog include coat color, bloodline, breeder reputation, and location.
+These factors include coat color, bloodline, breeder reputation, and location.

 Be wary of anyone advertising a Goldendoodle at a price that seems too good to be true, as this is likely a puppy mill.

-Puppy mills don’t care about the health and wellbeing of their dogs; they are simply in it to make a profit.
+Puppy mills don’t care about the health and well-being of their dogs; they are simply in it to make a profit.

-A reputable breeder will be able to give you background on the parent dogs and even the grandparents, will perform rigorous health checks on their dogs and will allow you to see the facilities where the puppies and adult dogs are kept.
+A reputable breeder will be able to give you background on the parent dogs and even the grandparents, will perform rigorous health checks on their dogs, and will allow you to see the facilities where the puppies and adult dogs are kept.